originalworks/gitbook/3.1-royalty-pools/integrations-and-flow-of-funds.md

 Here's how the rights holder verification and payout flow works, including the compliance checks:

 1. Statement Processing
-   * DSP reports get converted from USD to USDC
+   * DSP reports get converted from USD to USDC by the Royalty Admin using a third party service
    * Pool generates statements using Merkle tree data
    * Each rights holder sees only their share per asset\